 Graph of increasing data by years; Source

-Textual data cannot be directly used for predictive modelling that means it cannot be directly passed to the machine learning model.
+Textual data cannot be directly used for predictive modeling that means it cannot be directly passed to the machine learning model.
 The data needs to be cleaned so as to make the computer understand those.
 Initially, the words need to be removed from the textual data also called tokenization.
 Once it is done then the words are supposed to be encoded in integer form that can be fed as an input to the machine learning algorithm, called vectorization.
 The python library, sklearn has different tools to perform tokenization as well as vectorization.

 If you want to learn how to pre-process your textual data so as to do predictive modeling you can refer to this blog here.